department-of-veterans-affairs/vagov-content/pages/pension/veterans-pension-rates.md

 ## What's the net worth limit to qualify for a Veterans Pension?

 The 2018 net worth limit to qualify for a Veterans Pension is $127,061.
 We've recently changed the way we determine this rate to make the decision process simpler and more fair for all Veterans.
-The current penalty period rate is $2,230.

 **Note:** In the future, the net worth limit will increase by the same percentage as Social Security cost-of-living increases.
 We'll update the limit here when there's an increase.

+## What's a transfer penalty?

+A transfer penalty is a period of time when you aren't eligibile for a Veterans Pension.
+This temporary loss of pension benefits happens only if you transfer assets that make your net worth greater than the VA net worth limit for a Veterans Pension.
+The current penalty period rate is $2,230.
+This dollar amount is used to determine the transfer penalty.

 ## Find your Maximum Annual Pension Rate (MAPR) amount